bmcphail05/jobtalk/draft.md

 # Interactions

+The other research question that I set out to answer in this study is whether the associations were different between adherents and non-adherents.

-For the most part, the effect of the religious environment on self-rated health is not different for religious adherents and non-religious adherents.
+To get at this question, I ran additional models with interaction terms  between the number of sites for each religion in prefectures and the religious identities of the individual respondents.
+This approach allows me to test whether the effect of the presence of Buddhism in Chinese prefectures is different for Buddhists than for non-Buddhists.
+First, I do this with the total number of religious sites, and then I do it for each religion.
+These models show no evidence that For the most part, the effect of the religious environment on self-rated health is not different for religious adherents and non-religious adherents.